devopscenter/dcUtils/paws-README.md

 brew install --with-genders pdsh
 ```

 You'll also need to configure the aws cli tool.
-You can run `aws configure` for interactive setup, where you'll need to provide your AWS credentials and a default region.
+You can run `aws configure` for interactive setup, where you'll need to provide your AWS credentials a default region and a profile name.
 For more info, see http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html

+Key management:
+With this version of paws, the name of the key for the host that you select
 Finally, you'll need to tell paws where to find your SSH keys.
 You can create a symlink that points to whatever directory the .pem files are stored in, (or you can create a new directory and copy them to it).
 Note: the name of the directory or symlink you create must match the aws cli profile name.
 For example, if you had a profile with the name 'main-account' and had SSH keys names prod.pem and dev.pem stored at '/aws/keys', to symlink to the location of your keys, from the main paws directory, first create and cd to the paws/.ssh directory (`mkdir .ssh && cd .ssh`) and then run `ln -s /aws/keys main-account`.

 Also add the PAWS directory to your $PATH so that it can be run as a command.